dagger/dagger/docs/guides/bnzm7-writing_extensions.md

 ## Dependency

-Resolvers can declare a list of extensions they depend on; that list determines the schema presented to the resolver by Cloak at the time the resolver is executed.
+Resolvers can declare a list of extensions they depend on; that list determines the schema presented to the resolver by Dagger at the time the resolver is executed.

 ### Host Client

-The initiator of queries to Cloak (the root of a DAG).
+The initiator of queries to Dagger (the root of a DAG).
 These can currently be split into a few subtypes:

 - Direct graphql queries (i.e. with `curl`, a `GraphiQL` web console, etc.)
-- The `cloak` CLI
+- The `dagger` CLI
 - Embedded SDKs, where the host client is imported as a library and enables submission of queries in a way that looks very similar to implementing a resolver.